MCP Server

 • A collection with data: at least one source connection must have completed its initial sync.
 See the Quickstart if you need to set this up.

-• An API key: Create one in the Airweave dashboard under API Keys.
+• An API key (for API key auth): Create one in the Airweave dashboard under API Keys.

 Local mode (Desktop AI clients)